 Have you ever read any foreign folktale books to your children?
 How about Chinese folktales?
 Reading folktales from different cultures is a great way to expose your children to the diverse world we are living in.

 Chinese culture is famous for writing folktales that explain human nature and unfold historical or legendary events.
-The supernatural beings and animals turned into human forms are frequently encountered in Chinese folktales as well.
+The supernatural beings and animals turned into human forms are also frequently encountered in Chinese folktales.

 So let’s dive into the world of Chinese folktales by learning four common Chinese folktale characters.